Hoyasumii/avengers-endgame/README.md

 ROCKET: [To Frigga] Wh- what am I looking at?

-FRIGGA (2013): Oh, sometimes it takes a
+FRIGGA (2013): Oh, sometimes it takes a s